 It's true that a fixed and variable rate car allowance is a lot more complicated than a traditional plan.
 That's why most companies opt to contract with a specialist to administer the plan.
 But they do it because it's worth it.
 Let's look at three big reasons why:

-1. FAVR eliminates tax waste
+1. FAVR eliminates car allowance tax waste.

-Employees never see 30 - 40% of their car allowance due to taxes.
-A $600 allowance easily becomes less than $400 once you factor in federal income, state income, and FICA/Medicare.
+For an employee, a $600 allowance easily becomes less than $400 once you factor in federal income, state income, and FICA/Medicare.
 Plus, the company pays its share of taxes as well.

-2. FAVR pays employees equitably
+3. FAVR pays employees equitably and individually.

 The larger the company, the wider the gaps between different employees' expenses will be.
 The longer a policy goes ignored, the wider the gap between the current monthly amount and the current expense needs.